Atharvaveda: Contents

-The Atharvaveda is sometimes called the "Veda of magical formulas", an epithet declared to be incorrect by other scholars.
+The Atharvaveda is sometimes called the "Veda of magical formulas", an epithet declared to be incorrect by many scholars.
 The Samhita layer of the text likely represents a developing 2nd millennium BCE tradition of magico-religious rites to address superstitious anxiety, spells to remove maladies believed to be caused by demons, and herbs- and nature-derived potions as medicine.
 Many books of the Atharvaveda Samhita are dedicated to rituals without magic and to theosophy.
 The text, states Kenneth Zysk, is one of oldest surviving record of the evolutionary practices in religious medicine and reveals the "earliest forms of folk healing of Indo-European antiquity".

 The Atharvaveda Samhita contains hymns many of which were charms, magic spells and incantations meant to be pronounced by the person who seeks some benefit, or more often by a sorcerer who would say it on his or her behalf.
 The most frequent goal of these hymns, charms, and spells were long life of a loved one or recovery from some illness.
 In these cases, the affected would be given substances such as a plant (leaf, seed, root) and an amulet.
 Some magic spells were for soldiers going to war with the goal of defeating the enemy, others for anxious lovers seeking to remove rivals or to attract the lover who is less than interested, some for success at a sporting event, in economic activity, for bounty of cattle and crops, or removal of petty pest bothering a household.
 Some hymns were not about magic spells and charms, but prayer qua prayer and philosophical speculations.